Cuban Adjustment Act (CAA)

 .png)

-The Cuban Adjustment Act (CAA)
+What is The Cuban Adjustment Act (CAA)?

 The Cuban Adjustment Act of 1966 is a unique federal law that provides a special pathway to lawful permanent residency (Green Card) for eligible Cuban nationals and certain qualifying family members.
 Individuals may apply after residing in the United States for at least one year following lawful entry or parole.